ericoporto/ags-manual-wiki/InvWindow.md

-## GUI InvWindow functions and properties
+## InvWindow functions and properties

 ### ScrollDown